What are G Suite Groups?

 - Progress bar;

-After some research you’ll probably realize how simple shared inboxes can be — and their potential when it comes to team communication and productivity.
+But after simple research about collaborative inboxes, you’ll probably realize how simple they can be, and that their potential when it comes to team communication and productivity.

 Drag is The Everything Inbox for Teams – one single place to support customers, manage tasks and close deals, from the place teams love – Gmail.
 We are Techstars-backed Company, trusted by 30,000 users around the World.